TomoshibiAkira/LearningBasedSamplingMatting/README.md

 # Learning-based Sampling for Natural Image Matting

-This project tries to reimplement the CVPR2019 paper **Learning-based Sampling for Natural Image Matting** by Tang et al.
+This project tries to reimplement the CVPR2019 paper _Learning-based Sampling for Natural Image Matting_ by Tang et al.
+The original paper can be found [here](http://yaksoy.github.io/samplenet/).

 ## Requirements